fla-sil/PyTorrent/README.md

 ## PyTorrent Transformer-based Model
 - [RoBERTa-MLM model at HuggingFace](https://huggingface.co/Fujitsu/pytorrent)  <img src="https://huggingface.co/front/assets/huggingface_logo.svg" width="40">

-A pretrained model based on 1M Python scripts from Pytoorent.
-It is a RoBERTa-MLM model and can be fine-tuned on any downstream task on Python programming language.
+A pretrained model based on 1M Python scripts from PyTorrent.
+It is a RoBERTa-MLM-based model and can be fine-tuned on any downstream task on Python programming language.